 But why is this happening?
 While most states usually draw a fine line between murder and manslaughter charges, it’s not the case in California.
 Under California state laws, consciously ignoring the risk of driving under the influence of alcohol or drugs and subsequently killing someone in a DUI fatal collision may amount to murder.

-If you’ve been the victim of a car accident in Riverside or elsewhere in California and an impaired driver was involved, it’s vital to seek legal advice of an experienced car accident attorney to determine whether or not the impaired motorist will be facing murder or manslaughter charges.
+If you’ve been the victim of a car accident in Riverside or elsewhere in California and an impaired driver was involved, it’s vital to seek the legal advice of an experienced car accident attorney to determine whether or not the impaired motorist will be facing murder or manslaughter charges.

 Consult JML Law today to get a free initial consultation about your particular case.
-Reach out to our Riverside offices to determine liability in a accident, evaluate your damages and seek compensation on your behalf.
+Reach out to our Riverside offices to determine liability in an accident, evaluate your damages and seek compensation on your behalf.

 Call at 818-610-8800 or send an email for a free case evaluation.